Computing Systemic Risk Measures with Graph Neural Networks: Preliminaries

-To conclude this section, we introduce the aggregation or loss function that we will consider, in order to obtain a univariate value associated to a financial network $(a, \ell)$.
-The idea is to first calculate the clearing vector $\operatorname{CV}(a, \ell)$ of the network and subtract it from the total liability vector $\bar \ell$.
-This non-negative vector represents in each component the amount of liabilities towards other nodes that can not be provided by the corresponding node.
-If we sum up these values, we obtain a notion of \textit{shortfall of the network} that we call $\Lambda(a,\ell)$.
+One particularly interesting family of aggregation functions, that includes an explicit modelling of the default contagion, is based on the Eisenberg--Noe clearing mechanism.
+In the following, we present some examples of such aggregation functions. \begin{exa} The \textit{total payment shortfall}, which we will use in our numerical case studies, is calculated by first computing the clearing vector $\operatorname{CV}(a, \ell)$ of the network and then subtracting it from the total liability vector $\bar \ell$.
+This non-negative vector represents, in each component, the amount of liabilities towards other nodes that cannot be paid for.
+If we sum up these values, we obtain the \textit{total payment shortfall} of the network.
+Let $\operatorname{CV}: \R_{++}^N\times\R_+^{N\times N} \xrightarrow{}\R^N$ be the function returning the clearing vector.
+Then, the \textit{total payment shortfall} $\Lambda: \R_{++}^N\times\R_+^{N\times N} \xrightarrow{}\R$ is defined as